BrentSeidel/Sim-CPU/src/m68000/README.md

     - AND
     - ANDI
     - ANDI to CCR
+    - EOR
+    - EORI
+    - EORI to CCR
+    - EORI to SR
 - Shift Group
     - ASL (memory and register)
     - ASR (memory and register)